 It is supposed by some that her sword possesses magical abilities, or that she is a goddess or a blessed descendant of the gods.
 Whether or not this is true is a mystery to most, but she does appear to be far beyond the physical limits naturally placed on humanity.
-Strength at its base allots roughly 40 tons lifting strength, and she is capable of lightspeed movements.
+Strength at its base allots roughly 50 tons lifting strength, and she is capable of lightspeed movements.
 She is able to exist throughout time because of a pact with a divine spirit, and she has trained since a very young age, and in life, as a child, she was able to wrestle an adult male lion into submission.
 She is very skilled with light, heavy, and short weapons, or no weapons at all, but not with pole weapons.
-Unable to use a bow, she usually carries around a small axe, which she throws at enemies.
+Unable to use a bow, she usually carries around a small axe, which may be thrown at enemies.
 She can ride on horseback, but she is by and large unable to fight as such.
 Also, after her passing, she was granted a few new "gifts" to aid in her endeavors, but with no one to teach, it's up to her to learn how to use them herself.

 At times, she may be bestowed flashes of visions of happenings in the past, elsewhere in the present, or the possible future, in order to show something important or guide toward a particular goal or need.

 Divine Blessing - Part of the pact that allowed for the miracle that allowed her to defy fate and crush her enemies one last time.
 Manifests itself in different ways, often an enhancement or a second wind in battle which allows her a fresh start once again.
 Also has a way of working with luck, that at times, for reasons inexplicable by conventional means, things seem to work out for the best results for Olivier.
-Once, it allowed her to make a seemingly impossible throw in order to strike down a flying opponent when she would have had no other way to reach him.
-Because of general rules regarding variability of the causality and variability of the future this effect may not manifest itself at all in the way she expects.
+Once, it allowed her to make a seemingly impossible throw in order to strike down a flying opponent when she would have otherwise had no other way to reach him.
+Because of general rules regarding variability of the causality and variability of the future, this effect may not manifest itself at all in the way she expects.

 Inside her body, Olivier is filled with a radically high amount of raw energy, good for any number of uses, be it boosting her own physicality or infusing it into a weapon.
 Even infused into normal materials, they could become a dangerous weapon.
 In her hands, a simple stick could be made as dangerous as a masterfully crafted and enhanced club, a mere rock more destructive than a cannonball.
 Though because these objects were not built to withstand such energies, they would be destroyed after a single use.
-Durandal's indestructibility makes it the perfect weapon for these energy-infused attacks, as she can go as hard as she wishes without fear of damaging it in any way.
+Durandal's indestructibility makes it the perfect weapon for these energy-infused attacks, as she can fight as hard as she wishes without fear of damaging it in any way.